 Books we are reading in class this term

-This term our topic is special times and special places.
+This term our topic is Space.

 We will be reading deeper into these stories and talking about characters, making predictions, singing songs and thinking about feelings and opinions.